top of page

 Building emotional intimacy creates a deeper bond that transcends physical attraction.

-• How to Start: Practice open communication with your partner, sharing your thoughts, feelings, and aspirations.
+How to Start: Practice open communication with your partner, sharing your thoughts, feelings, and aspirations.
 Make time for meaningful conversations and shared experiences.
+Talk openly with your partner about your feelings and needs to strengthen your connection.

 3. Practice Self-Restraint

-• How to Start: When you feel an impulse arising, take a moment to pause and reflect.
-Ask yourself whether acting on the impulse aligns with your values and relationship goals.
+How to Start: When you feel an impulse arising or find yourself tempted to act on it, take a moment to pause and reflect.
+Ask yourself whether acting on the impulse aligns with your values and relationship goals, recognizing the wrong choices of the world.

 4. Engage in Mindfulness Practices